 Although this policy is the key document for information about our approach to equalities in line with the Public Sector Equality Duty, we ensure that information about our responsibilities under the Equality Act are also addressed and considered in our School Improvement Plan.

-There are also references in the Behaviour, Admissions, Special Education Needs and Disability (SEND), Anti-bullying policy and the Accessibility Plan.
+There are also references in the Relationships and Behaviour Systems policy, Admissions policy, Special Education Needs and Disability (SEND) policy, Anti-bullying policy, Attendance Policy and the Accessibility Plan.

-The Equality Act also applies to schools in their role as employers, and the way we comply with this are found in our Recruitment policy.
+The Equality Act also applies to schools in their role as employers, and the way we comply with this are found in our Recruitment policy and in our staff handbook.